Tick. Tock. Rage.

 Still, it ruled.
 Every conservatory had one.
 Every practice room echoed with its tyrannical tick.

-The digital era – progress, with beeps
+The digital era – Progress, with beeps

 Then came the 1980s and 1990s.
 Enter electronic metronomes with digital displays, battery power, and chirpy little beeps.